 Trends in Equipment Acquisition

 Renting equipment for specialized applications has always been a good option for equipment users.
-But during the Great Recession, equipment rental became a much more common method of obtaining the use of machines on a regular basis.
-The uncertainty caused by the recession and the higher prices of machines due to U.S. EPA emissions regulations have made it more economical for users to rent rather than own machinery, especially when utilization rates drop below 50%, and given the shift to jobsite automation mentioned earlier.
+But during the Great Recession, equipment rental has become a much more common method of obtaining the use of machines on a regular basis.
+The uncertainty caused by the recession and the higher prices of machines due to U.S. EPA emission regulations have made it economical for users to rent rather than own machinery, especially when utilization rates drop below 50%, and given the shift to jobsite automation mentioned earlier.

 Natural gas drilling, also known as hydraulic fracking, has gotten to be big business for the operators and also for equipment suppliers.
 The fracking process is very equipment intensive.
 The drill site must be leveled.
 Sometimes starter trenches are dug.
 The projects require earthmoving and lifting equipment, huge pumps, air compressors and generator sets.